eNMS-automation/eNMS/docs/services/default_services.rst

 ReST Call Service
 -----------------

-Send a ReST call (GET, POST, PUT or DELETE) to an URL with optional payload.
+Send a ReST call (GET, POST, PUT or DELETE) to a URL with optional payload.
 The output can be validated with a command / pattern mechanism, like the ``Netmiko Validation Service``.

 .. image:: /_static/services/default_services/rest_call.png